DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

     at IOC startup, and no values with be saved to any backup files.

     .. seealso::
-        `softioc.builder` for how to designate a field for autosave.

-        :ref:`autosave`, the keyword argument used to initialise PVs with the VAL field tracked by autosave.

-        `autosave_fields`, the keyword argument used to initialise PVs with designated fields tracked by autosave.
+        :ref:`autosave`, the builder keyword argument used to designate PV fields for autosave

+        :class:`Autosave` for how to add fields to autosave inside a context manager.

     ..  class:: Autosave

-        ..  method:: __init__(autosave=True, autosave_fields=None)
+        ..  method:: __init__(autosave=True)

             To be called as a context manager.
-Any PVs that are created inside the context manager have the arguments ``autosave`` and ``autosave_fields`` passed to them automatically, where ``autosave_fields`` is an optional list of field names.
-If the PV already has autosave_fields set, the lists of fields get combined.
+Any PVs that are created inside the context manager have the fields passed to the ``autosave`` argument of the context manager added to autosave tracking.
+The options for ``autosave`` are identical to the ones described in the builder keyword argument :ref:`autosave`.
+If a PV already has :ref:`autosave` set, the two lists of fields get combined into a single set.